CraftTweaker/CraftTweaker-Documentation/docs/Mods/CompatSkills/Supports/ProjectE/EMC-Locks.md

 # ProjectE

 ## EMC-Locks
-CompatSkills as of 1.5.0 now support EMC Locks for items.
+As of 1.5.0 CompatSkills supports EMC Locks for items.

 ### Syntax:
 ```